 A kit is usually defined on taste.
 All drums produce different sounds.
 Even kits of the same brand and spec all sound different.
 So, a drum that sounds horrible to one person, can completely satisfy someone else.

-The best drum set brands on the market right now
+These are the best drum set brands on the market right now:

 DW, or Drum Workshop, started in 1972.
 They are a very high-held name in the drum world.
 They are known for being the crème of the crop.
 On top of this they are a very big name in the drum hardware business, stands, pedals, etc.